 He tells us about a flute-seller who is selling flutes by playing meditatively on one of them.
 He is different from other sellers.
 Vikram Seth is fascinated with the flutes.
 He says that every culture has its own kind of flute creating a common bond between various cultures.
 The writer admits that he has an immense love for the music of flutes.

-1. Name the two temples the author visited in Kathmandu
+- I. Answer these questions in one or two words or in short phrases. - 1.
+Name the two temples the author visited in Kathmandu

 The two temples the author visited in Kathmandu were the Pashupatinath temple and the Baudhnath stupa.